What is a geospatial specialist?

 - GIS Analyst

 The Immigration New Zealand long term skills shortage list (LTSSL) now includes the occupation classification 'Other Spatial Scientist'.
 To meet the qualification and experience requirements of this classification, you need to have:

 - a Bachelor degree specialising in Geography or Computer Science

-- a minimum of two years of relevant experience.
+- a minimum of two years of relevant experience with GIS applications.